Inspire Confident Writers with K-12 Evidence-Based Writing Process

 Self-regulation and Social-Emotional Learning

-Teachers Love Self-Regulated Strategy Development Because Kids Love it!
+Teachers Love SRSD because Kids Love It!

-Dr. Karen Harris Developed the Self-Regulated Strategy Development Writing Process for the Classroom
+Self-Regulated Strategy Development for the Classroom

-Karen Harris Believes Writing Matters
+Dr. Karen Harris Believes Writing Matters

 Steve Graham reviews all Writing Process Research

-The Highest Academic Ratings for Self-Regulated Strategy Development
+Highest Academic Ratings for Self-Regulated Strategy Development

 “Strongest Evidence Rating”